timofeysie/Guppie/README.md

 ### In the Beginning

+This project was created with the Yeoman Gulp Angular seed.
 We used mainly defaults, and only included ng-resource for RESTful communication.
 ```
 yo gulp-angular gulp-angular
 ```